 This paper uses both the IPCC rate equations (28-31) and the Physics simplified rate equations (38-41).
 The Physics and IPCC results are identical when IPCC splits are set to 0.5.
 The Excel file used for the calculations is included in Supplemental Materials.

 3.1 IPCC natural carbon cycle

-This paper uses IPCC (2013) definitions for natural carbon and human carbon.
-Human carbon is the result of human CO2 emissions.
-All non-human carbon inflow is defined as natural carbon.
+This paper uses IPCC definitions for natural carbon and human carbon.
+Human carbon is the result of human emissions.
+All carbon inflow that does not result from human emissions is defined as natural carbon.

-IPCC missed this important fact and calculates human and natural effects together.
+IPCC missed this important simplification and calculates human and natural effects together.
 As a result, IPCC made obvious and significant errors in its calculations.
-IPCC’s flows are not consistent with its levels.

 Black numbers and arrows indicate reservoir mass and exchange fluxes estimated for the time prior to the Industrial Era, about 1750.